Finding documents

 Sometimes you will only need to find a single document.

-, then you can use the get method:
+If you are searching by id, then you can use the get method:

 bar = await Product.get("608da169eb9e17281f0ab2ff")